Cleared Dual Track

 Risk

 K260787 is an FDA 510(k) clearance for the FebriDx Bacterial/Non-bacterial Assay.
-This device is classified as a Lateral Flow Immunochromatography Assay For Host Biomarkers Of Respiratory Infection (Class II - Special Controls, product code QXA).
+Classified as Lateral Flow Immunochromatography Assay For Host Biomarkers Of Respiratory Infection (product code QXA), Class II - Special Controls.

 Submitted by Lumos Diagnostics, Inc. (Carlsbad, US).
-The FDA issued a Cleared decision on March 24, 2026, 14 days after receiving the submission on March 10, 2026.
+The FDA issued a Cleared decision on March 24, 2026 after a review of 14 days - a notably fast clearance cycle.

 Submission Details